alexandermfisher/database-server/README.md

-# CW-DB: A Simplified SQL Database Server
+# A Simplified SQL Database Server

 This project implements a simplified SQL database server, allowing users to execute queries using a custom query language.
 The server is built from scratch using Java, Maven, and JUnit, with persistent data storage handled via the file system.